zHoeshin/DDSL/README.md

 Full usage instructions can be found in the [wiki](https://github.com/zHoeshin/DDSL/wiki/02-Using-DDSL)

 ## Features
-- Integration with GDScript, including native calls to built-in methods
-- Operator overloading possible within the DSL
-- Unboundedly nested branching options without forced use of `goto` statements
+- built-in syntax highlighting for `.ddsl` dialogue scripts
+- translation support
+- no dependencies
+- integration with GDScript
+- built-in UI with simple customization
+- simple interface for creating dialogue UI
+- custom input types creation
+- structured branching over jumping

 ## Documentation
 The documentation for the plugin is hosted on the [Github Wiki](https://github.com/zHoeshin/DDSL/wiki) of the repository